Hrick1111/Expense-Tracker/README.md

+#Expense Tracker Application

-Expense Tracker using React Hooks and Context API for front-end.
+This is an expenses tracker application made using React Hooks and Context API for front-end.
 Added a backend API with Node.js/Express/MongoDB.
 Deployed into local production environment.